JBrannelid/BrewAPI/README.md

 4. Start the project: dotnet run

 ## API Endpoints
 The API provides comprehensive endpoints for managing restaurant operations including menu items, table bookings, customer information, and administrative functions.
-Authentication is required for administrative operations, while public endpoints are available for viewing menus and creating bookings.' | Out-File -FilePath README.md -Encoding utf8
+Authentication is required for administrative operations, while public endpoints are available for viewing menus and creating bookings.